youmikoh/asu-mcs/cse579/5_reasoning_about_actions.md

 ### Action Description Languages

 Formal models of parts of natural language that are used for describing the effects of actions.
-Define “transition systems” — directed graphs whose vertices correspond to states and whose edges are labeled by actions.
+Define “transition systems” as directed graphs whose vertices correspond to states and whose edges are labeled by actions.

 ### Transition System

-A transition system is a directed graph:
+A TRANSITION SYSTEM is a directed graph:
 - whose vertices correspond to the states of the world
 - whose edges are labelled by actions